-NET WORTH: N/A
+NET WORTH: Unknown

-SOURCE of WEALTH: Flatiron Partners, Union Square Investments
+SOURCE OF WEALTH: Flatiron Partners, Union Square Investments

-FUNDING AREAS: NYC Community, Education
+FUNDING AREAS: NYC Community, Education, (Women's) Entpreneurship

-NYC COMMUNITY: Wilson is a community activist, and has been involved with redevelopment efforts for Union Square--through the Union Square Ventures he founded with Brad Burnham in 2004--Madison Square, and Pier 40.
+NYC COMMUNITY: Wilson is a community activist, and he has been involved with redevelopment efforts for Union Square--through the Union Square Ventures he founded with Brad Burnham in 2004--Madison Square, and Pier 40.
 Through the Pier 40 partnership, he helped secure $10 million in initial funding to build a plan to repair and improve the pier, enhancing and expanding its uses to meet the needs of the Hudson River Park Trust and the city and the wishes of the community.

 EDUCATION: For Wilson’s fiftieth birthday, he launched a fundraising campaign to raise money to fund education projects through DonorsChoose.org.
 He set a goal of $50,000, and ended up raising $54,028.
-He’s also the Chairman of NYC Foundation for Computer Science Education, and has helped to raise $5 million in seed funding to get the organization off the ground.
+He is also the Chairman of NYC Foundation for Computer Science Education, and has helped to raise $5 million in seed funding to get the organization off the ground.
 Through this fund, they have invested in organizations like Code.org and the Academy for Software Engineering.
 He also donated $10,000 to the P.S/M.S.
 282 Chess Team.

-Though there’s no indication that he’s been an active donor or fundraiser for groups that seek to protect net neutrality, internet privacy, or freedom of speech, Wilson is a big supporter of that issue and said that the end of net neutrality could prevent venture capitalists like himself from funding new startups.
+NET NEUTRALITY: In 1996, Wilson and Jerry Colona founded Flatiron Partners, invests in notable dot-com bubble successes and failures.
+Though there is no indication that he has been an active donor or fundraiser for groups that seek to protect net neutrality, internet privacy, or freedom of speech, Wilson is a big supporter of that issue.
+He has said that the end of net neutrality could prevent venture capitalists like himself from funding new startups.